 You can read more about Contaminated and Derelict Land Tax Relief in our latest MHA Construction and Real Estate Publication.

-Should you wish to discuss either relief or if you think you may need assistance making a claim, please contact Robert Dowling, Head of Construction and Real Estate on 01293 227670, or fill in the contact form below.
+Should you wish to discuss either relief or if you think you may need assistance making a claim, please contact a member of our Construction and Real Estate team on 01293 227670.